LucasDuarte026/JPEG_compressor/README.md

 This project implements a baseline JPEG compressor and decompressor in C without using external image libraries.
 It applies the standard JPEG theory end‑to‑end, including color conversion, blockwise 2D DCT, quantization, zig‑zag scan, run‑length and Huffman entropy coding.
 All required tables (DCT transform matrix; luminance and chrominance quantization matrices for 25%, 50%, and 75% target qualities) are embedded in the source.
 The compressor processes 8×8 blocks over luminance and chrominance planes; the decompressor applies the inverse steps to reconstruct a BMP image.

-Figures below illustrate the pipeline and showcase compression results.
+Figures below illustrate the pipeline and showcase compression results.e

 <p align="center">
   <img src="docs/readme_content/schematic_conversion.png" alt="Figure 1 — Schematic conversion" width="110%" />